DawoodMorris/DrawingGUI/README.md

 # DrawingGUI
-A simple  program  for drawing simple graphics
+A simple  program  for drawing simple graphics written in Java